jocelynz4890/portfolio-jocelyn/docs/assignments/assignment3.md

 ## 📣 Pitch

-Pitch.
-Write a succinct (100 to 300 word) product pitch for your app, that gives it a name, describes its intended audience, the value that it brings, and some of its key functionality.
-Feel free to build on what you wrote in the previous assignment, and to draw on the insights you gleaned from your interviews and introspection.
-Describe the functionality in terms of the central concepts.
-We recommend drafting this pitch and then returning to adjust and revise it after you have completed your conceptual design.

-Have you ever wasted time doomscrolling on social media and hated yourself for it afterwards?
-Do you wish you could harness your social.
-Achievemint is social media app that will leave you guilt-free and sets you up for self-improvement.
-It's all about balance.
-Achievemint promotes this in a gamified way.
+Have you ever wasted time doomscrolling or comparing yourself to others on social media and hated yourself for it afterwards?
+Do you wish you could incorporate more productive habits into your life?
+Achievemint is social media app that will leave you guilt-free by setting you up for self-improvement.
+It's an app for those who could use more balance in their lives, which the app provides by giving users the ability to save posts in collections and sub-collections that are classified under the six categories: **Lifestyle**, **Health & Fitness**, **Entertainment**, **Food & Cooking**, **Fashion & Beauty**, and **Education & DIY (Do It Yourself)**.
+The app displays a summary of the user's activity in each of the categories.
+The app also aids users in achieving their goals by allowing for collections to have deadlines and give reminders at certain time intervals.
+As an app that is designed to be used daily in a healthy manner, it increases the visibility of the goals a user is working on through a tracker feature that supports habit tracking and mood tracking with monthly and yearly heatmaps.
+Achievemint incorporates gamification through a leveling system to motivate users to keep up with their goals and maintain healthy habits.

 ## ⚙️ Functional Design